International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 #### Description

-A Catalog Error Message is used when an error occurred after a `CatalogRequestMessage` and the provider can not provide its [Catalog](../model/terminology.md#catalog) to the requester.
+A Catalog Error Message is used when an error occurred after a `CatalogRequestMessage` and the [Provider](../model/terminology.md#provider) can not provide its [Catalog](../model/terminology.md#catalog) to the requester.

 ### 2.4 DatasetRequestMessage